aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_TaylorExpansion.md

 - https://docs.python.org/3/tutorial/floatingpoint.html
 - https://floating-point-gui.de

 In the context of the numerical discretisation of ordinary or partial diffential equations, the more significant limitation in precision usually comes from the limited computer resources available to solve a problem or the time needed to get the solution.
-Indeed, from the physical point of view, both time and space are continuous variables...
+Indeed, from the physical point of view, both time and space are continuous variables.

 ## Taylor's theorem